schumbar/CMPE256_Hackathon/README.md

 1. README.md: README file detailing this project.
 2. CMPE256_Hackathon.ipynb: Google Colab python notebook containing the code for this project.
 3. flask_app: Folder containing the files for the flask app.
+4. EconAdviser_video.mp4: Video recording of the demo of the flask app.

+## Use Cases

+1. Economics Researchers: They can use the chatbot to gather historical economic data, understand policy shifts over the years, and analyze the impact of specific budget announcements.
+2. Government Representatives: They can utilize the chatbot to access quick references to past budget statements, compare current policies with historical ones, and prepare for policy discussions and presentations.

 ## Query and Responses